jly36963/notes/general/git/github-actions-basics.md

   - run in parallel by default
   - can be conditional
 - steps
-  - shell script or action
+  - shell command/script or action
   - sequential
   - can be conditional